 When Hefner was a child, he used to love writing horror stories despite his upbringing.
 When he reached high school, he exchanged his overtly religious persona for a wild, party-loving personality, and he started illustrating cartoons for a newspaper.

 In 1949, he got married to a girl he knew in high school named Mille Williams.
 Hefner didn’t document those years as happy times.

 He started a job at a cardboard-box manufacturer, but immediately resigned when he was told to discriminate against people of color.
 After working as an advertising copywriter for a department store and at Esquire magazine, Hefner moved on to Children’s Activities magazine, where he was simultaneously making plans to start his own magazine.

 Hefner’s magazine wasn’t the first to display nude women; however, his would be the first to have a mainstream audience and distribution, without censorship or restrictions, and be fully legal.
 It reached newsstands in December 1953, selling 51,000 copies, with classic Hollywood icon Marilyn Monroe on its first cover.

 After that, Playboy began its journey in revolutionizing sex in society.
 It became more than just a brand; it became a lifestyle.
-Besides the magazine and the mansion, Playboy created jewelry, clothing lines, movies and clubs, casinos and even resorts.
+Besides the magazine and the mansion, Playboy created jewelry, clothing lines, movies and clubs, real money casinos and even resorts.

 Even to this day, the Playboy bunny is used in mainstream platforms.
 The U.K. retailer Misguided partnered with Playboy to create a line that featured the bunny pattern.
 R&B star Tory Lanez branded himself the Lone Star Playboy, with a similar bunny, but he remixed the design with a chain around its neck and an earring.